reddit/devvit/devvit-docs/docs/examples/tutorials/remind_me.md

 :::note

 You might be a little scared by the `async`, `await` and `Promise` keywords--don't be!
 These core Javascript concepts just mean this function has to wait for an asynchronous response like the return value of an HTTP request.
-In this example, the `await` means "don't go to the next line until we get a response from `UserDataByAccountIds`".
+In this example, the `await` means "don't go to the next line until we get a response from the Reddit API".
+Once the promise is resolved, the code can continue to execute.
 Check out [this overview](https://javascript.info/promise-basics) to learn more `async`/`await`.

 :::